 Our goal is to graduate teacher scholars for social justice who are well-grounded in their disciplines; reflective, resourceful, and responsive in the field; and committed to challenging the inequities embedded in schooling and society.

 The Educational Studies curriculum is designed for students interested in becoming teachers, studying educational issues, working with children and families in a variety of settings and occupations, or attending graduate school.
 Whatever one's professional pursuit, the educational journey at Illinois Wesleyan University is both demanding and rewarding.

 We create a real learning community within the Educational Studies Department.
 Our students take multiple classes with one another in small settings so that everyone gets to share experiences and learn from one another.

 Our faculty work with our students on an intimate basis from the first class they take until they graduate; they are exceptionally caring, always accessible, and exemplify the teacher-scholar model we encourage our students to become.

-Are you interested in Teacher Licensure or an Interdisciplinary Major or Minor?
+Learning more about Teacher Licensure or Interdisciplinary Major or Minor?

-Turning in paperwork (applications, field logs, background checks): Follow your instructor's directions, or check with Moreena Tiede, CLA 347, email@example.com
+Follow instructor's directions or check with Donna Haas, CLA 347, email@example.com